stencillogic/astro-float/README.md

 For more information please refer to the library documentation: https://docs.rs/astro-float/latest/astro_float/

-Calculate Pi with 1024 bit precision rounded to even.
+Calculate Pi with 1024 bit precision rounded to the nearest even number.

 ``` rust
 use astro_float::Consts;